xenserver/python-libs/CONTRIBUTING.md

 pipx inject pylint pyfakefs six mock pytest{,_forked,-localftpserver}
 ```

-Use the `deadsnakes` ppa to install Python versions like 3.8 and 3.11 (see below)
+Use the `deadsnakes` PPA to install Python versions like 3.8 and 3.11 (see below)

 ## Development setup on Ubuntu 22.04